- A heart attack is a medical emergency that needs to be treated as soon as possible.

 There is also a link between some anti-HIV medications and heart attacks.
 Some studies have found that abacavir (Ziagen, also in Kivexa, Epzicom, Triumeq, and Trizivir) is linked to an increased risk of heart attack and heart disease.
 It’s not known for sure why this link might exist.
 You might be told not to take abacavir if you are already at a higher risk of heart disease.

-One study showed that your risk of having a heart attack might be increased for the first two years that you take an integrase inhibitor.
-After two years the risk seems to be reduced.
-However, another study of people starting HIV treatment with an integrase inhibitor found no increased risk.
-A single study also found that darunavir (Prezista, also in Rezolsta and Symtuza) might increase your risk of heart attack when compared to atazanavir (Reyataz, also in Evotaz).
-More studies are needed to know if these links exist for sure.
+One study found that darunavir (Prezista, also in Rezolsta and Symtuza) might increase your risk of heart attack when compared to atazanavir (Reyataz, also in Evotaz).
+More studies are needed to know if this link exists for sure.

 Some anti-HIV medications can affect your heart more generally.
-More information about this can be found on our page HIV and the heart.
+More information about this can be found on our page Coronary heart disease and HIV.